-Dave uses an example from a presentation on which he worked.
+In the short video below, Dave Paradi explains why full screen images are powerful.
+He uses an example from a presentation on which he worked.
 He shows the original slide that was full of text and the slide that he developed to replace it.
 He then gives us his rationale for the change.

 In it, there is the sentence “You can’t steer a boat by watching the wake”.
 I would add a period after “wake”.
 It is a sentence, not a title, and as such would look better, in my view, with the proper punctuation.

 An alternative might be to go the other way—make the text bigger so that the sentence runs across the entire width of the slide.
 The bigger letters would be easier to read against the two backgrounds.
 They could even be bolded to help in this respect.